opsfrosty/Calculator/README.md

 - `index.html`: HTML file containing the structure of the calculator app.
 - `style.css`: CSS file containing the styles for the calculator app.

+For project overview, please take a look at the Images folder.

 Feel free to contribute to the project by submitting bug fixes or enhancements via pull requests.